 The Museum of the Pacific War

 The National Museum of the Pacific War honors those who served our country with humility and integrity in WW2.
-It has a wonderful collection gathered in a modern style building in the hometown of Admiral Nimitz.
-There is a lot to see, read, watch and experience, so give yourself some time to get through.
+It has a wonderful collection curated in a modern style building in the hometown of Admiral Nimitz.
+There is a lot to see, read, watch and experience, so give yourself some time to get through it all.

-Enrich your visit The Rockbox Theater.
+Enrich your visit by going to The Rockbox Theater.
 Every weekend, live musical acts snatch away their audiences’ breath.
 From professionally cast shows with rock ‘n roll of the 1950s and 60s to bands like The World Famous Platters and The Diamonds, you can expect a new act almost every weekend.

 George H.W.
 Bush Gallery

 Explore the President George H.W.
 Bush Gallery, which includes 40 media installations and more than 900 artifacts within a 6-acre museum complex.
 This gallery tells the story of the Pacific War through media-rich presentation and testimonials of the brave individuals who helped fight for our freedom.

 Experience the Texas Hill Country and its beautiful wildflowers with a glass of wine in hand.
 With 45 vineyards and wineries in the area, you’ll be sure to find a wine you can’t get enough of.
 Pack a picnic and enjoy your own self-guided tour or enjoy the view from one of the wineries’ sprawling patios.